 9 Ways Of Not Losing Friends After Marriage

 “Love is a two-way street constantly under construction.”
 This quote applies as much to friendship as it does to romantic love.
 The nature, quality, and connection of friendships keep evolving, and without being nurtured, the friendship can die a premature death.
-Here are some ways to keep the friendships in your life alive, irrespective of your marital status:
+Many people notice a change in their connections and social circle after getting married, since they lose touch with some pals.
+This might be a result of new responsibilities or family dynamics, as well as the need to compromise and put their relationship above their former social engagements.
+But here are some ways to keep the friendships in your life alive, irrespective of your marital status:

 1. Invest In Your Friendships

 Priorities change after marriage, and responsibilities may increase.
+To negotiate these relationship changes, it is crucial to have a solid support system and keep the lines of communication open with your partner.
 During this transition, it is also important to commit to investing in your friendships and developing an approach to nurturing them.
 For instance, be in touch through phone calls and texts.
 If you cannot go out and meet, catch up over a video call or take time out for them on a weekend whenever you can.

 Explain to them that you are caught up adjusting to your new life, and they will understand your situation.
 This will also keep misunderstandings at bay.
 It will help you value your friends more and curate a manageable plan to have a healthy balance in your relationships.